garrandall/popular-music-data/tracks/scary-monsters-and-nice-sprites-skrillex.md

   rank: 98
   ranking_list: Billboard Hot 100
   start_date: '2012-05-19'
+release_year: 2010
+runtime: 243353
 ---
 I'm just like you... you don't need to hide...
 For I am just like you

 Yes, oh my God!